 International hotels = better English

 Now, having been to Korea 9, 10 times, you can tell I like travelling here!
-One reason is because there's still the sense of travelling to a different country as many people don't speak English (but it's relatively safe country to "get lost" in.)
+One reason is because there's still the sense of travelling to a different country as many South Koreans don't speak fluent English (but it's relatively safe country to "get lost" in.)

 So I couldn't really get it when people complained online that their hotel staff couldn't speak English well.
 However, now I understand!
 If I was staying at a 2 or 3 star hotel, sure, I'm paying less so I "get less" so to speak.